5.2. Admissions and Registration

 Meals and accommodation

-OIST will cover the cost of accommodation and meals for candidates attending the Admissions Workshop at the OIST Graduate University.
-Breakfast, lunch & dinner will be provided from the evening before through the morning after the workshop.
+OIST will cover the cost of accommodation and meals for candidates attending the Admissions Work shop at the OIST Gradua te U niversity.
+Breakfast, lunch & dinner and accommodation (OIST Seaside House and will be provided from the night one day before the workshop until the morning one day after the workshop.

-1: OIST will support a round trip in economy class between Okinawa and the airport for the candidate’s starting and returning destination, excluding expenses for any layover (at any Japanese or foreign cities).
+1: OIST will provide a round trip flight b ase d on the questionn ai r e candidates have submitted in economy class between Okinawa and the airport closest to the candidate’s address by the most direct economical route excluding expenses for any layover (at any Japanese or foreign cities).

-2: Candidates are responsible for fees resulting from any change or cancellation of their flight and accommodation made after our travel agent or OIST has confirmed the booking.
-Change or cancellation of the itinerary by the candidate is not permitted without prior approval from OIST.
+2: C andidate s are not permitted to change or cancel their flight and accommodation made after OIST has book ed the tickets.
 In case of any breach of this rule, flight and/or accommodation might be charged to the candidate.

 4: If candidates wish to purchase domestic travel insurance, they are asked to do so at their own expense.
 However, OIST will pay in principle, for international travel insurance for candidates who travel internationally.

-5: Candidates are expected to arrive at OIST on the day before the workshop.
+5: Candidates are expected to arrive at OIST one day before the workshop.
 The workshop will comprise a minimum of two full days in Okinawa, with flexibility regarding additional time.
-A longer stay in Okinawa is permitted provided that the graduate school approves the itinerary in advance.
-In case of an extended stay the candidate will be responsible for arranging and paying for their own accommodation.
+A longer stay in Okinawa beyond the day after the workshop is permitted until 3 days after the workshop, provided that the Dean of the Graduate School approves the itinerary in advance.
+In case of an extended stay, the candidate will assume any and all risk and responsibility for such extended stay and be responsible for arranging and paying for their own accommodation and expenses.
+Candidates shall comply with any and all instruction and OIST internal rules while on OIST premises as well as Japanese laws and

 The Admissions Committee will make a final selection of applicants who will be offered a place in the graduate program, and inform the Admissions Office.
 The successful applicants will be sent an official letter offering admission to the graduate program.
 Successful applicants will be required to accept or decline the offer within 30 days.
 The deadline for accepting or declining the offer may be extended by the Admissions Committee.
 A ranked list of reserves will be kept for a second round of offers if places become available.